bongochong/WinScreenyReborn/README.md

 ## Getting Started
 This program only works on Windows (XP to 10).
 Moreover Cygwin and the most basic packages are required for this program to work.
 Once you download the shell script, chmod +x it, and then you will be able to run it.
-You can create an alias for it too.
+You can use the "install" script for it (chmod +x it), but it only adds a function for it in .bashrc and the script must be in the home directory.
+Also, please make sure your terminal screen is large enough for all the text to fit (you will know when to resize it based on the output).

 ## Usage
     -v                 Display script version